chapkovski/NovalandCorruptionGuide/docs/source/CodeStructureMain.rst

 Global settings
 ^^^^^^^^^^^^^^^^^^^^^
-The global settings of the project are defined in the class called :code:`C`, which contains some constant variables that define some fundamental characteristics of the app:
+The global settings of the project are defined in the :code:`C` class, which contains constant variables that define the fundamental functionality and variables of the app.

 .. dropdown:: Main App Global Settings